NeuroTechX/ntx_slack_archive/neurotechedu.md

  >I'm going into a heavy semester and don't want to over commit, but I'd love to help out as much as I can and be more involved once some of my schoolwork is done!

+8/28/2017 10:31 PM

+ **sydneyneurotechx** :

+ ><!channel> Hello neurotekkies!
+For those interested in joining for the next cohort of EDU, please provide your availabilities in the Doodle attached. <https://doodle.com/poll/66k2tdypfcakqsus>